Batch '81: Electroshock scene

-In one scene, Ronnie, one of the neophytes, is strapped into a chair, The masters command the other neophytes to ask Ronnie true-or-false questions and then press a button that would give him an electric shock.
-One of the attendants is Ronnie's father, an alumnus of the fraternity, who asks, "Martial Law bettered the lives of Filipinos, right or wrong?"
+In one scene, Ronnie, one of the neophytes, is strapped into a chair.
+The masters command the other neophytes to ask Ronnie true-or-false questions and then press a button to give him an electric shock.
+Ronnie's father, an alumnus of the fraternity, is present as well, and he asks, "Martial Law bettered the lives of Filipinos, right or wrong?"
 The question about the impact of Martial Law was cut by the Board of Censors for Motion Pictures for the original Philippine theatrical release.
 Critic Nicanor Tiongson referred to the line and its censorship in an article for Philippine Panorama as "one of the few and essential lines that situate the film in a macro-level of significance."
-Between de Leon's early films, namely Kakabakaba Ka Ba?, Kisapmata, Batch '81, and Sister Stella L., which all delve into sociopolitical themes, the electroshock scene contains the only direct implication of the Marcos regime.
+Among de Leon's early films, namely Kakabakaba Ka Ba?, Kisapmata, Batch '81, and Sister Stella L., which all delve into sociopolitical themes, only the electroshock scene can be seen as directly implicating the Marcos regime.
 De Leon has also noted the "irony" of the scene given that Ronnie's father is played by Chito Ponce Enrile, the brother of President Marcos' Defense Minister Juan Ponce Enrile.

-The scene was based on the psychological Milgrim experiment as de Leon wanted to demonstrate "that people will obey authority even if the consequences are serious as long as someone would take responsibility for their actions".
+The scene was based on the psychological Milgram experiment as de Leon wanted to demonstrate "that people will obey authority even if the consequences are serious as long as someone would take responsibility for their actions".

 Ray Privett, writing for Film Comment, found that the electroshock scene reminded him of the Ludovico treatment in A Clockwork Orange, a film referenced in the SOS fraternity rock number.
 Similarly, Noel Vera, film critic for BusinessWorld, refers to Batch '81 as "de Leon's Clockwork Orange."
-Beyond the overt rock number, Vera writes, "specific events are mirrored (a head dunked in a tank of filthy water; a man strapped to a chair; one film beginning with a gang rumble, the other ending with same), crucial themes echoed ("What's your decision?" recalling Clockwork's onscreen query: "What's it going to be then, eh?" – both films focusing on the primary and degradation of free will)."
+Beyond the overt reference during the rock number, Vera writes, "specific events are mirrored (a head dunked in a tank of filthy water; a man strapped to a chair; one film beginning with a gang rumble, the other ending with same), crucial themes echoed ("What's your decision?" recalling Clockwork's onscreen query: "What's it going to be then, eh?" – both films focusing on the primacy and degradation of free will)."

 Release

 The film premiered at the 1982 Cannes Film Festival during the Directors' Fortnight, alongside de Leon's Kisapmata.
-The invitation to Cannes came after Pierre-Henri Deleau, a festival organizer who previously brought three of Lina Brocka's films to Cannes, met de Leon at the 7th Metro Manila Film Festival, where Kisapmata had swept the festival awards.
+The invitation to Cannes came after Pierre-Henri Deleau, a festival organizer who had previously brought three of Lina Brocka's films to Cannes, met de Leon at the 7th Metro Manila Film Festival, where Kisapmata had swept the festival awards.
 In November 1982, a censored version of the film was shown in the Philippines.
 In attendance was presidential daughter Imee Marcos, who, according to producer Marichu Maceda, enjoyed the film.